Religious policy of Xi Jinping: Implementation and regulations

-The UFWD's Role in Sinicization
+UFWD's role in sinicization

 Previously, there were a range of official departments that contributed to the growth of religious followers and affiliated places of worship.
 For Protestants, it was the China Christian Council (CCC) and the Three-Self Patriotic Association (TPSM) which are examples of these religious actors.
-This changed in 2018, when the National People's Congress (NPC) and the Chinese People's Political Consultative Conference (CPPCC) put in place “ideological, legal and bureaucratic” structures to enforce the sinicisation of religion and the centralisation of religious actors.
+This changed in 2018, when the National People's Congress (NPC) and the Chinese People's Political Consultative Conference (CPPCC) put in place "ideological, legal and bureaucratic" structures to enforce the sinicization of religion and the centralization of religious actors.

-The powers of these associations were then transferred to the Party's United Front Work Department, who seek to “liase with and influence…non party groups”.
-Sinicisation has put restrictions on how much religious leaders can not only expand, but adapt.
-For example, a report by Weishan Huang explains that an abbot's attempt to hire an architect to modernise a temple in Shanghai was denied as local authorities want to ensure that religion “remains frozen in the past while letting the Communist Party create a modern Chinese culture”.
+The powers of these associations were then transferred to the Party's United Front Work Department, which seeks to "liase with and influence…non party groups".
+Sinicization has put restrictions on how much religious leaders can expand and adapt.
+For example, a report by Weishan Huang explains that an abbot's attempt to hire an architect to modernize a temple in Shanghai was denied as local authorities want to ensure that religion "remains frozen in the past while letting the Communist Party create a modern Chinese culture".

-The UFWD is referred to by Xi Jinping as his magic weapon which reports to the CCP's Central Committee and defends policies to sinicise China's minorities.
-Focused on the “Great Rejuvenation of the Chinese Nation”, the UFWD is the CCP's tool to bring together twelve primary groups into a united front under party leadership, thereby “neutralising any opposition”.
-This method aids to create an environment whereby these groups, including religious individuals, can be used to co-opt and influence others, with the UFWD being the “peak agency” for “ethnic and religious affairs”.
+The UFWD is referred to by Xi Jinping as his magic weapon, which reports to the CCP's Central Committee and defends policies to sinicize China's minorities.
+Focused on the "Great Rejuvenation of the Chinese Nation", the UFWD is the CCP's tool for bringing together twelve primary groups into a united front under party leadership, thereby "neutralizing any opposition".
+This method creates an environment whereby these groups, including religious individuals, can be used to co-opt and influence others, with the UFWD being the "peak agency" for "ethnic and religious affairs".

-The UFWD divides up labour, while coordinating united front work.
-For religion, the UFWD controls the National Religious Affairs Administration (formerly the State Administration for Religious Affairs) which is directed by Chen Ruifeng, which the UFWD has overseen since 2018.
-Some of its efforts include building databases of religious individuals at universities, and the monitoring of religious activities of teachers and students, with a central theme being to suppress the belief in and practices of religion.
+The UFWD divides up labor while coordinating united front work.
+For religion, the UFWD controls the National Religious Affairs Administration (formerly the State Administration for Religious Affairs) which is directed by Chen Ruifeng, whom the UFWD has overseen since 2018.
+Some of its efforts include building databases of religious individuals at universities and monitoring religious activities of teachers and students, with a central theme of suppressing the belief in and practice of religion.